 Essentially, your RMR is the amount of calories you need to stay alive.

-The good news is, you can speed up our metabolic rate with both what and how you eat.
+The good news is that you can speed up your metabolic rate with both what and how you eat.

 How intermittent fasting affects your body at the metabolic level